 Cross-border payments have been increasing.
 SWIFT reported a 11.2% growth in traffic last year, with 2021 seeing the strongest growth in payments and securities traffic in three years.
 Consumer-oriented fintechs have emerged in the past few years to ease the friction and high fees related to remittance payments, but the majority of cross-border payments are B2B related, and banks still dominate 95% of the market.

-If you’re building the next category-defining company in the payments space and would like to register your interest in attending our Fintech Summit on 28 September, we’d love to hear from you at firstname.lastname@example.org.
+If you’re building the next category-defining company in the payments space, we’d love to hear from you at firstname.lastname@example.org.